The Best Appointment Scheduling & Booking Software For Small Businesses

 - SMS reminders only available with an integration

 HoneyBook pricing is extremely simple.
 There is one price point with two ways to pay.
-You can pay month to month at $40/month, or you can opt for annual billing of $400 and save $80 off your yearly costs.
+You can pay month to month at $40/month or opt for annual billing of $400 that shaves $6 off your per-month costs.
 HoneyBook is also a payment processing solution and runs you a flat 3% for payment processing.

-Either plan includes a seven-day free trial, but the company also offers a 60-day money-back guarantee that starts from your initial purchase date.
+Either plan includes a seven-day free trial, with no credit card required, and the company also offers a 60-day money-back guarantee that starts from your initial purchase date.

-When we focus on the scheduling tool, HoneyBook provides several ways to support your organization within the feature:
+HoneyBook provides other ways to support your organization within the software.
+You can: